MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 - using their editor of choice (VS Code on left side of image)
 - producing a web application that can very easily be deployed to production. (right side of image)

 And the application can provide the interactivity that you would normally be developing using a modern web framework as React, Vue or Angular.
-So one man can do it. **No team required**.
+So **a single data scientist can develop a data science application in hours**. **No large project or team required**.

 Streamlit provides **self service data science**.

-And it's **very appealing to data scientists** as they can develop an application in the way they find simple, productive and joyfull
+And it's **very appealing to data scientists** as they can develop an application in the way they find simple, productive and fun

 - Text as MarkDown
 - Code in Python